inpatient/outpatient externship in radiology

 Where will the rotation take place: This hands-on inpatient and outpatient rotation will take place at two locations - one 10 minutes west of downtown and the other 20 minutes east of downtown Houston.

-What you will do: This is a combined inpatient and outpatient experience during which you will be under the supervision of a board certified interventional radiologist.
+What you will do: This is a combined inpatient and outpatient experience during which you will be under the supervision of a board-certified radiologist.
 He holds staff appointments at River Oaks Hospital, Advanced Diagnostics East Hospital, Cornerstone Hospital, and Nexus Hospital.
 Sixty percent of the time will be spent in the care of patients undergoing procedures.
 The remaining time will be spent seeing patients in the interventional radiology clinic.
+For students interested in exploring or pursuing residency training in diagnostic radiology, opportunities are available to customize the rotation so that a larger percentage of time is spent in diagnostic rather than interventional radiology.

 The physician preceptor is also involved in administrative roles, and you may be able to attend meetings where you will be exposed to the business and administrative sides of medicine.